asmshkhaws/TOY_SALES_POWER_BI/README.md

 # Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A four pages report was created on Power BI Desktop & it was then published to Power BI Service.

 Following inferences can be drawn from the dashboard;